leahkim07/DH110/assignment06/README.md

 ### Color Variations:
 ![Color Variations](color.png)

 ## Impression Test:
 Here is the link to the [impression testing]().
-For this round of testing, I gave the user 5 seconds to look at the first screen and asked for her general impression of the site.
+My participant did not feel comfortable being recorded, and due to it being conducted in Spanish, I opted to translate and transribe the audio recording.
+I gave the user 5 seconds to look at the first screen and asked for her general impression of the site.
 Then, I showed her the screen variations and asked her to compare it to the first screen, pointing out things she liked or disliked about each variation.

 ### Findings:
 **Overall Impression:**